Contemporary-Physicslab/TN2985/chapters/Experiment_1_pendulum.md

 ## Learning goal
 The physics involved is pretty easy, but devising a proper method, analysing the data, calculating the uncertainties, presenting you data in a convincing matter, writing a proper paper, probably is not.
 With this experiment you will learn how to:
-1. devise a proper method
+1. Devise a proper method.
-2. process, analyse and present your data
+2. Process, analyse and present your data.
-3. write a concise, scientific paper on your findings
+3. Write a concise, scientific paper on your findings.

 ## Introduction
 The gravitational force causes you to fall (accelerate) back to earth when you jump.
 The value of the gravitational acceleration $g$ is well known.
-Near the surface in the Netherlands it has a value of 9.812 $m/s^2$.
+Near the surface in the Netherlands it has a value of 9.812 m/s$^2$.
 How can we determine this value with simple methods but high precision ourselves?

 ## Theory
 ### The pendulum